raramuridesign/MySQL-MariaDB-my.cnf/README.md

 Gist info: https://gist.github.com/fevangelou/0da9941e67a9c9bb2596

-The trouble we had was that the settings contained in the Gist are not optimised for a custom server setup, so with some trial an error we have created this mariadb_[your.serverhost].cnf file which you can use.
+The challenge we had was that the settings contained caused some issues on a custom server setup, so with some testing we have created this mariadb_[your.serverhost].cnf file which can be a starting point.

 ## Server Environment